MPhil in Comparative Social Policy

 The MPhil in Comparative Social Policy explores welfare systems and policy developments across a range of countries with an OECD focus.
 The comparative element is a key part of the course, and is one feature that makes the course at Oxford unique.

-The central aim of the MPhil in Comparative Social Policy at the Department of Social Policy and Intervention is to provide high quality graduate level research training in social policy, taking a comparative perspective, concentrating primarily on industrialised/developed countries.
-More specific aims are to develop your capacity to.
+The central aim of the MPhil in Comparative Social Policy at the Department of Social Policy and Intervention is to provide high quality graduate level research training in social policy, taking a comparative perspective, concentrating primarily on the most highly-developed welfare states.
+More specific aims are to develop your capacity to:

-• undertake both quantitative and qualitative research studies, and to understand the major issues involved in research design and technical analysis in social policy related research.
+• undertake quantitative and qualitative as part of the research methods paper, to understand the major issues involved in research design and technical analysis in social policy related research.

 Key stats